Metro U1 and U3 station Stephansplatz

 To reach the top room of the high tower, which is the 133m high south tower and also commonly known as Steffl, you need to climb 343 steps.The cathedral itself is 107 m long and 34 m wide.
 The central aisle is 28 m high and the three choir halls are 22 m high.

-The entrance to this imposing building is free and the numerous art historical and architectural details like the pictures, altars, figures as well as the atmosphere in this cathedral of Vienna is worth visiting.
-It's also impressive to have the view at the city center from one of the towers. (e.g. elevator onto the north tower with Pummerin bell: approx. 5,50 Euro for adults, approx. 2 Euro for children from 6-15 years).
+The entrance to this imposing building is free and the numerous art historical and architectural details like the pictures, altars, figures as well as the atmosphere in this cathedral of Vienna are worth visiting.
+Both towers offer an impressive view over the city center.
+But for this experience you need to pay an entrance fee.
+The elevator onto the north tower with Pummerin bell costs approx. 5,50 Euro for adults.
+For the south tower you have to pay only about 4,50 Euro, but you must tackle the 343 steps on foot.

 Who prefers to step down instead of up, can also visit the catacombs in a guided tour (approx. 5,50 Euro).
-In the Bischofsgruft you can find the urns of the Habsburger and also the tomb monument for emperor Friedrichs II which consists of red marble.
+In the Bischofsgruft you can find the urns of the Habsburger and also the tomb monument for emperor Friedrichs II, which is made of red marble.
+With the Vienna Pass* you get free entrance onto the south tower and to the catacombs.